OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 If any of the security tests like SAST are not carried out successfully, the build fails.

-If technical limitations prevent the organisation from breaking the build automatically, achieve the same effect via other means, such as a clear policy for the developer not to deploy or execute a build with defects meeting certain criteria.
+If technical limitations prevent the organization from breaking the build automatically, achieve the same effect via other means, such as a clear policy for the developer not to deploy or execute a build with defects meeting certain criteria.

 Handle code signing on a separate centralized server which does not expose the certificate to the system executing the build.